washedszn/stream-counter-overlay/README.md

 3. Open stream deck (alternatively you could set any macro to run the .bat files)
 4. On stream deck create an "Open" action for wins, losses and reset
 5. For each action you need to enter the file path of the .bat file, for example -> wins button = `C:\Users\user\Downloads\counter-overlay\wins_script.bat`
-6. Then press the reset button that you just made, this will setup the wins/losses files
 7. Now you can simply add a text file overlay on OBS (or other streaming software) using the `final.txt` file